 Key takeaways

-- IC’s are responsible for their own quarterly estimated tax payments if they anticipate owing at least $1,000 in federal taxes for the year, employers don’t withhold taxes for them
+- Contractors are responsible for their own quarterly estimated tax payments if they expect to owe at least $1,000.

 In this guide, we’ll cover the basics of worker classification, the forms to know when hiring independent contractors, and the due dates to be aware of.